Xianqian (Fred) Wu

 the Advanced Very High Resolution Radiometer (AVHRR).

-What is Calibration and How?
+What is Calibration and How is it Performed?

 Satellite instrument responds to signal and its working environment.